godfrey0/resume-1/README.md

 edX
 - courses completed:
-- University Cote d’ Azur, W3Cx, JavaScript Introduction 2021
+- - University Cote d’ Azur, W3Cx, JavaScript Introduction 2021
-- Harvard University, CS50’s Computer Science for Business Professionals 2021
+- - Harvard University, CS50’s Computer Science for Business Professionals 2021
-- University of Michigan, Programming for Everybody Getting Started with Python 2021
+- - University of Michigan, Programming for Everybody Getting Started with Python 2021
-- Imperial College London, Creative Thinking: Techniques and Tools 2021
+- - Imperial College London, Creative Thinking: Techniques and Tools 2021
-- University of Maryland, Applied Scrum for Agile Project Management 2021 -
+- - University of Maryland, Applied Scrum for Agile Project Management 2021 -

 National University of Singapore FINTECH LAB
 - courses completed:
-- APIs and RPA: Automation, Bots and Future 2021
-- Developers Toolkit Part 2: Middleware to Backend 2021
-- Developers Toolkit Part 1: Connecting the Frontend 2021
+-- APIs and RPA: Automation, Bots and Future 2021 --Developers Toolkit Part 2: Middleware to Backend 2021 --Developers Toolkit Part 1: Connecting the Frontend 2021
-- Fintech: Concepts, Cases and Technology 2021
-- Delight Customers and Protect Privacy with AI and Blockchain 2021
+--Fintech: Concepts, Cases and Technology 2021 --Delight Customers and Protect Privacy with AI and Blockchain 2021
-- Beyond Disruptions: Digitalising Financial Services 2021
+- - Beyond Disruptions: Digitalising Financial Services 2021
-- Design Thinking: Creative and Strategic Business Solutions 2021
+- - Design Thinking: Creative and Strategic Business Solutions 2021
-- Fundamentals of Investing Leveraging Technology 2021
+- - Fundamentals of Investing Leveraging Technology 2021
-- Using Business Analytics to Answer Business Questions 2021
+- - Using Business Analytics to Answer Business Questions 2021
-- Optimizing Customers’ Experience with FinTech Technology 2021
+- - Optimizing Customers’ Experience with FinTech Technology 2021
-- Making Fast Decisions with Business Analytics 2021
+- - Making Fast Decisions with Business Analytics 2021
-- Meaning to Mindsets
+- - Meaning to Mindsets
-- Positivity and Wellbeing
+- - Positivity and Wellbeing
-- Support and Service
+- - Support and Service
-- How to Critically Reason with Data on Microsoft Excel
+- - How to Critically Reason with Data on Microsoft Excel
-- The Fundamentals of Algorithm Design and the Politics of Algorithms -
+- - The Fundamentals of Algorithm Design and the Politics of Algorithms -
 Singapore Business Federation Business Institute
 - courses completed: